adhi729/test-app/README.md

 #### Task 1: Update Patient Registration Form Component `<Pad />`

-All the necessary data to get started with this project already exists.
+All the necessary data to get started with this assignment already exists.
 Please have a look at current implementation of the Registration form.

 Running `npm start` should fire up `localhost:3000` with the following page.